martin12333/Readable-Lisp-S-expressions/Install-howto.md

     make
     sudo make install

 Below are more details about each of those steps, including various options you can use.
-You don't need to install to system-wide locations (so you *could* skip the last two steps), though it's easier to use if you do.
+You don't need to install to system-wide locations (so you *could* skip the last step), though it's slightly easier to use if you do.

 The "readable" software supports both Scheme (guile) and Common Lisp.
 If you want, you can choose to install just the Scheme (guile) or just the Common Lisp portion.
 In particular, if you don't already have an implementation of Common Lisp installed, you might try using the configuration option "--without-common-lisp"; setting up a usable Common Lisp system can take a few more steps as described below.